 - Rescheduling appointments was a common case we didn’t account for – needed to be prioritised by the earliest date they were previously scheduled for to make sure patient was informed in time.

 - Relative date filters would be better than explicit dates so they don’t need to be constantly updated (should have been more obvious).

-The prior auth inbox is a few sprints away from being completed and we also discovered some refinements based on early demos:
+When I left, the prior auth inbox was a few sprints away from being completed.
+We also discovered some refinements based on early demos: